harsh-vardhan1/LandingPageofProperty/README.md

 # LandingPageofProperty
-Landing page of a property business using HTML, CSS &amp; JS
+Landing page of a property business using HTML &amp; JS